-As a result of the State financing crisis and redemocratization process in the 1980s, the Brazilian historical interventionist model, strongly based on the direct State intervention in the economy, gave room to a moderate model where public authorities act mainly by means of indirect intervention in markets, through normalization, foment and control.
+As a result of the State financing crisis and the re-democratization process in the 1980s, the Brazilian historical interventionist model, strongly based on the direct State intervention in the economy, gave room to a moderate model where public authorities act mainly employing indirect intervention in markets through normalization, foment and control.

-These changes strongly affect the law, which must be adapted, on one hand, to equip the State with institutions and required mechanisms to make this new model feasible, and, on the other hand, establish their limits.
+These changes strongly affect the law sphere, which had to be adapted, on one hand, to equip the State with institutions and required mechanisms to make this new model feasible, and, on the other hand, establish their limits.

-Regulation is the product of this new legal reality and it is not limited to a specific field of legal knowledge.
-In fact, it operates in an evolutionary movement that reaches different areas, like legal protection of sustainable environment, free initiative and other rights, access to new technologies, models of administrative governance, entrepreneurial activity, economic impacts and institutional aspects involving political and legal models, jurisdictional organization and performance and interpretation of norms that conform or affect the regulatory model.
+Regulation is the product of this new legal reality, and it is not limited to a specific field of legal knowledge.
+In fact, it operates in an evolutionary movement that reaches different areas, such as legal protection of the sustainable environment, free initiative and other rights, access to new technologies, models of administrative governance, entrepreneurial activity, economic impacts, and institutional aspects involving political and legal models, jurisdictional organization and performance and interpretation of norms that conform or affect the regulatory model.

 This master’s degree is turned to the analysis and improvement of the actions of this new Brazilian State in these different areas.
-The program innovates in teaching method, adopting sophisticated theoretical instruments and the examination of successful regulatory experiences in Brazil and abroad.
-It develops and adapts them in order to encourage the analytical, critical and propositional reasoning focused on the identification, prevention and solution of problems in the area from interdisciplinary and multidisciplinary perspective.
+The program innovates in teaching methods, adopting sophisticated theoretical instruments and the examination of successful regulatory experiences in Brazil and abroad.
+It develops and adapts them to encourage analytical, critical, and propositional reasoning focused on the identification, prevention, and solution of problems in the area from an interdisciplinary and multidisciplinary perspective.

 Adopted methodologies prioritize the student’s participation and the development of conceptual rigor and critical capacity.

 • The only master’s degree in Regulation in the country

 • Renowned faculty

 • Advanced research projects